lcas-releases/librealsense_framos/wrappers/python/readme.md

 To install the package, run:
 > `pip install pyrealsense2`

 Windows users can install the RealSense SDK 2.0 from the release tab to get pre-compiled binaries of the wrapper, for both x86 and x64 architectures.
-(Note that these binaries are built with Python 2.7, and cannot be import using Python 3).
+(Both Python 2.7 and Python 3 are supported).

 ## Building From Source